-We only had one day in Heidelberg and it was always high on our list of places to see but we knew we would only have one day in Heidelberg.
-You see we love Castle’s and the castle at Heidelberg always looks amazing in every picture we have seen.
+We only had one day in Heidelberg and it was always high on our list of places to see in Germany.
+You see we love castle’s and the castle at Heidelberg always looks amazing in every picture we have seen.
 The Castle in Heidelberg is located sitting perched up on the hill guarding the town below and Schloss Heidelberg was priority number one.

 We only had a short time sightseeing as we made a Heidelberg day trip up from Freiburg to see the city before returning later that day.
-So the question remained what to see in Heidelberg in one day
+So the question remained what to see in Heidelberg in one day.

 Free walking tours are a great way to learn about the city you are visiting, You will be taken to and explained the Heidelberg points of interest.
 Meet the tour EVERY WEDNESDAY to SUNDAY for our English tour at 2:30 PM next to the famous Bridge Monkey, which is close to the Old Bridge Gate.

 The Alte brücke Heidelberg was constructed in the 18th Century.
 Throughout history, bridges have always stood here but were ravished by flood and war.
-Today you can see markings on the Heidelberg brücke bridge that will show you flood levels the River Necker has reached.
+Today you can see markings on the Brücke bridge that will show you flood levels the River Necker has reached.
 You can’t do any Heidelberg sightseeing without stopping by this gorgeous bridge.

-This was probably the highlight of the day for Marley and Willow during our one day in Heidelberg.
-For the girls, it is just like an escalator but only supersized.
-The funicular whisks you up to the top of the hill to visit Heidelberg Castle, where its a short walk to the castle.
-A return ticket on the funicular to Heidelberg Castle stop includes entry to the castle grounds, the wine cellar and the German Pharmacy Museum.
+In order to get up to the castle, the easiest way is to take the funicular.
+The funicular whisks you up to the top of the hill to visit Heidelberg Castle, where it’s a short walk to the castle.
+A return ticket on the funicular to the Castle stop includes entry to the castle grounds, the wine cellar and the German Pharmacy Museum.